scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 Namespaces are partitions of Linux kernel resources such that a set of resources, such as the process identifier (PID), is assigned to a specific Linux namespace and can only be accessed from within that namespace.
 In this case, the PID namespaces are nested, which means that from the root namespace you will be able to see the PID of any other process running in a nested namespace but you won't see the PID of any other process running outside of its own namespace.

 There are different types of namespaces as follows:
 * PID: For the process identifier (PID).
 This will isolate the PID of processes running in different namespaces.
-You will not have visibility of the PID of any process running outside your container.
+You will not have visibility into the PID of any processes running outside of your container.
 * MNT: For the filesystem mount points.
 This namespace will allow for isolation of the filesystem mounted inside a container from any other neighbouring container.
 * NET: For the network stacks.